ddrcode/riscv-os/README.md

 `make run start MACHINE=sifive_u`.
 Currently, the available machines are `virt` (default) and `sifive_u`.

+The QEMU-related targets (like `make run`) accept optional `DRIVE` argument, that can be loaded to `flash1.rom` on virt device.
+If done so then the `run` command in the shell executes the binary at the beginning of the drive.

 ### Output options

 The system can be compiled with extra `OUTPUT_DEV` option, that defines how it